laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 ------------------------

 Check this box if you want to obtain trajectories of the animals for which the identities do not correspond to the same animal.
 The algorithm will skip the core of the tracking where the convolutional neural network is trained to identify the animals.
 Also, be aware that the algorithm also skips the interpolation step where the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches...) are assigned.

+If checked, the :ref:`number of animals` can be left undefined (setting it to 0).
+Even so, adding the number of animals is recommended to improve the individual/crossing blob detection.

 Session name
 ------------